Pubs for Sunday lunch in Essex: 12 tasty places you should visit

 To warm the stomach up and get conversation going before your 21-day aged roast beef ribeye, we recommend a melted camembert and Dorrington's bread sharing plate.
 Keep an eye out for the rumoured ghost as well: no one likes an uninvited guest.

-6) The Prince Albert, Blackmore
+6) The Leather Bottle, Blackmore

 7) White Hart, Moreton